Stable Recovery of Regularized Linear Inverse Problems: Introduction

-In Section 4, we apply our theory to the particular class of analysis group sparsity seminorm $R(x)=\|D^*x\|_{1,2}$, where $D$ is an ${n\times p}$ matrix and $\|\cdot\|_{1,2}$ is the $\ell_1/\ell_2$ norm in $\R^p$ that has been popularly used in statistics \cite{YL06} and image processing \cite{CP11,ROF92}.
+\item We apply our theory to the particular class of analysis group sparsity seminorm $R(x)=\|D^*x\|_{1,2}$, where $D$ is an ${n\times p}$ matrix and $\|\cdot\|_{1,2}$ is the $\ell_1/\ell_2$ norm in $\R^p$ that has been popularly used in statistics \cite{YL06} and image processing \cite{CP11,ROF92}.
 When $x_0$ is a unique solution of problem \eqref{p:BP}, \cite[Corollary~5.10]{FNT23} showed that both $x_\delta$ and $x_\mu$ converge to $x_0$ with rate $\delta^\frac{1}{2}$.
 We advance that result by proving that the convergence rate can be improved to the linear rate $\delta$, i.e., stable recovery occurs under some new sufficient conditions in Corollary~\ref{Cor:Equi} and Corollary~\ref{cor:Id} that are quite simple to verify and totally independent of sharp minima \cite{FPVDS13,FNT23,G11,H13} and other aforementioned conditions \cite{FR13,CR13,CRPW12}.

-Finally, Section 5 provides numerical experiments for the case of group sparsity and isotropic total variation regularization problems.
+\item Finally, we provide numerical experiments for the case of group sparsity and isotropic total variation regularization problems.
 Our experiments indicate some interesting phenomena that most of strong (non-sharp) optimal solutions of group sparsity regularization problems are stably recoverable.
-However, only $60-80\%$ of strong (non-sharp) optimal solutions of the isotropic total variation regularization problems satisfy our sufficient conditions.
-It is possible that many strong optimal solutions are not stably recoverable.
-There is also a possibility that our sufficient condition is not superior enough for this problem.
-This opens another adventure of understanding the characterization \eqref{eq:CSR} for this particular important problem in the future.